philterd/philter/docs/docs/redaction/ledgers.md

 ## Retention

-By default, ledger entries are kept indefinitely so that the audit trail remains complete.
-If your retention policy calls for expiring older entries, set the `REDACTION_LEDGER_TTL_SECONDS` environment variable to a positive number of seconds (see [Settings](../settings.md)).
-MongoDB then automatically removes ledger entries older than that window.
-Because the ledger is a cryptographic chain, expiring entries removes the oldest links over time; leave the value at its default of `0` if you need to retain the full history.
+By default, ledger entries are kept for 90 days, after which MongoDB automatically removes them.
+Configure this with the `REDACTION_LEDGER_TTL_SECONDS` environment variable (see [Settings](../settings.md)): set it to a different number of seconds to change the retention window, or to `0` to keep ledger entries indefinitely.
+Because the ledger is a cryptographic chain, expiring entries removes the oldest links over time, so set the value to `0` if you need to retain the full history.

 ## The Redaction Ledgers Dashboard